Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### **The Acceptable Use Policy (AUP)**:
 * Defines what a person can or can not do when using company assets and equipament. *(The paper you sign before entry a job position).*

+>🛑 An acceptable use policy (AUP) defines what users may and may not do with regard to **information systems, including e-mail**.

 ### **Data Sensitivity and Classification Policies**:
 * Define the importance or nature of the data. *(e.g. Applying labels on the Government, they use Top Secret, Classified, etc).*